pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 Parameter description：

 - Register `tls.Config` in connection to enable TLS and validate TiDB Dedicated Tier clusters.
-Go-MySQL-Driver uses system CA root certificates by default, so you do not need to configure certificates.
 - Set `MinVersion: tls.VersionTLS12` to restrict the versions of TLS protocol.
 - Set `ServerName: "<host>"` to verify TiDB Dedicated Tier's hostname.
 - If you do not want to register a new TLS configuration, you can just set `tls=true` in the connection string.